mgrebler/tennis-coding-challenge/README.md

 The tennis calculator takes a set of scores as inputs and produces useful statistics based on those scores.

+This calculator will used a simplified version of scoring where whoever gets to 6 games first wins the set

 ## Overview

 The Tennis Calculator takes inputs in the form of a list of points of a tennis match.